OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Power-Dock.md

 <!-- [//]: # (breakout of the Omega's GPIOs, can be connected to other circuits directly, or can use Omega expansions) -->

-The Expansion Header is a convenient tool that gives you easy access to the Omega's GPIOs, and allows you to connect Onion Expansions directly.
-The Expansion Header is labelled to show you what GPIO is connected to each section.

 ```{r child = '../shared/Hardware-Overview-Component-01-expansion-header-pinout-intro.md'}
 <!-- expansion header pinout intro -->